arielsanchezmora/vDocumentation/README.md

 - _This probably means you are running a version of PowerCLI that is older than 6.3.
 We encourage uninstalling all versions and then using the latest version - that should take care of this error, which comes from a feature that was added in PowerCLI 6.3_

-# Module Changelog

-__v2.00__ Major update, on the backend, mostly safe for actual users
- *Code cleaning:*
- Each script module exists now in its own .ps1 file which will allow easier editing by the community
- Scripts code optimization and formatting updated
- [@jpsider](https://github.com/jpsider) championed the removal of the CLS command that would clear screen before starting screen output, and contributed the code, which was included in this release.

- *Removed:*
- Get-ESXInventory function (and thus, a report column) removed: Deprecated script Cmdlet - Software/Patch Name(s) from host configuration has been deprecated.
-What Patches gets pushed can be manually verified using the Build ID

- *Additions:*
-  [@jpsider](https://github.com/jpsider) championed the addition of a -passthru option and contributed the code, which was included in this release.
- Get-ESXInventory - Host Configuration script now has the following:
- - Gather ESXi Installation Type and Boot source
- - Gather ESXi Image Profile
- - Gather ESXi Software Acceptance Level
- - Gather ESXi Uptime (thanks to the person who asked in #SER2077BU, send us your name to give you credit!)
- - Gather ESXi Install Date

- Get-ESXIODevice - NIC and HBA script now has the following:
- - Updated string match to check for HPSA firmware, as it changed between 5.5, and 6.0 and possibly between firmware versions.

- *Bug Fixes:*
- Fixed Get-ESXNetworking script Cmdlet when querying UCS environment, or 3rd party Distributed switches.
-While the information retrieved is not the same (due to the powershell command, not because of vDocumentation) the script will no longer fail, and will produce what it can.

-__v1.04__ new functionality added:
- Updated export-excel so that it does no number conversion (IP addresses are now text) on any of the columns and it auto sizes them.
-Thanks to [@magneet_nl](https://twitter.com/Magneet_nl) for helping us discover this bug!

-__v1.03__ new functionality added:
- Get-ESXInventory: Added RAC Firmware version, BIOS release date.
- Get-ESXIODevice: Added support to get HP Smart Array Firmware from PowerCLI

-__1.02__ Formatting & Manifest changes

-__1.01__ Changes to support displaying datastore multipathing

-__1.0__ First release to PowerShell Gallery with 4 commands: Get-ESXInventory, Get-ESXIODevice, Get-ESXNetworking & Get-ESXStorage

 # vDocumentation backstory